SAI Grants Frequently Asked Questions

 A: Your application must include confirmation of an internship.
 Proof of inquiry is only acceptable if the internship confirmation arrives before the review panel makes its decision.

 A: Undergraduate and graduate students should upload application documents through CARAT.
 If you have any additional questions, please contact Jee Soo Kang at firstname.lastname@example.org.

 When will I find out if I got the grant?

 A: We will release the grant awards by before Thanksgiving break for winter grants and the end of March for summer grants.
 Decisions will be sent via email.

 Who will review my application?

-A: Your grant application will be reviewed by a panel of interdisciplinary faculty.
+A: Your grant application will be reviewed by a panel of interdisciplinary faculty and fellows.
 Visit our proposal tips page for advice from the grant review committee on what makes a good proposal.